A Fearless Kid, a Facebook Post, and a Friendship for the Ages

 So here I was, almost two years after his special request, trying to figure out how to bring Logan home.
 The next day, I picked Quinn up from school early and we drove straight to Front Street Animal Shelter to meet Logan.
 That dog had so much love to give!
 He was so perfect for Quinn.
 Lots of tears were shed that afternoon.
 Happy tears, of course.

 I think back to that day, and I think in the moment I was trying to give my son something to brighten his days, something that he so very much deserved after everything he had been through.
 Yet, I never could possibly have imagined how having Logan would completely transform him.
 Going through cancer treatment as a child is an extremely isolating experience, and now Quinn is never alone.
 Not only does he always have Logan by his side, but he feels as if he has someone who actually knows what he’s experienced and what he continues to face.
 As he says, “Logan just gets me.”

 Now Quinn is more confident and positive.
 And with the help of Logan, after having battled cancer twice and enduring things that no child should, he can get back to the business of being a kid—fearlessly!

-Each year, the Petco Foundation invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
+Each year, Petco Love invites adopters to share the story of how their adopted pet changed their lives during the annual Holiday Wishes campaign, giving the organization that they adopted from a chance to receive a grant award.
 This story by Teresa Howell won Front Street Animal Shelter in California a 2017 Holiday Wishes award.